deusExMac/TwitterSearch/README.md

 # TwitterSearch

-A simple python program to query and fetch tweets using using the [v2 of the Twitter API](https://developer.twitter.com/en/support/twitter-api/v2).
+A simple python program that allows querying and fetching tweets using Twitter's [v2 API](https://developer.twitter.com/en/support/twitter-api/v2).
 The sole puprose of this is to experiment with and get to know Twitter's v2 API.

-This is experimental and has been created in a hurry.
+This is experimental and has been created without much thought.
+It has not been properly designed.
 It has not been tested thoroughly.
-Any design error or bug is exclusively my own fault.
-Have mercy.
+Any design error or bugs manifested are exclusively my own fault.
+Please be forgiving.

-<sub> *I'm a uni professor and we are known to poorly design and implement software as someone famously said [*"Re 2: your job is being a professor and researcher: That's one hell of a good excuse for some of the brain-damages of minix.
+<sub> *I'm a uni professor and we are known to poorly design and implement software as someone famously said in the past [*"Re 2: your job is being a professor and researcher: That's one hell of a good excuse for some of the brain-damages of minix.
 I can only hope (and assume) that Amoeba doesn't suck like minix does."*]( https://www.oreilly.com/openbook/opensources/book/appa.html).* </sub>